fevpallar/job-portal-crud-main/README.md

 - read *https://stackoverflow.com/questions/65669818/dns-error-with-mysql-integration-with-kubernetes-cluster*

-- If you use Docker dekstop When deploying the database-deployment.yaml make sure that you first execute:
+- Delete all running pods with

+`kubectl delete all --all --all-namespaces`

+Then stop & start the minikube

+`minikube stop`

+`minikube start --driver=docker`

+then execute these steps in order:

 `@FOR /f "tokens=*" %i IN ('minikube -p minikube docker-env --shell cmd') DO @%i`

-close the terminal (open new terminal) then execute the command again :

-`@FOR /f "tokens=*" %i IN ('minikube -p minikube docker-env --shell cmd') DO @%i `

-then apply the database deployment object and service build descriptor

 `kubectl apply -f database-deployment.yaml`

+close the terminal, open new one then do

+`kubectl apply -f jobportal-deployment.yaml`

-Because Cofiguring Docker CLI to access Docker from Minikube VM is somehow breaking the *DNS* resolution within the cluster.
+The order in the execution steps above may sounds like a weird anomaly but it works in my case.
+Could it be because Cofiguring Docker CLI to access Docker from Minikube VM is somehow breaking the *DNS* resolution within the cluster?
+And why it works straightforwardly on other OS such as macOS?
+Not sure.

 - It's done now expose the app service then access the APIs.